-Still, I was optimistic that the generous 10-year payment plan I was offered by my lenders would only make a dent in my day to day spending.
+Still, I was optimistic that the generous 10-year payment plan I was offered by my lenders would only make a dent in my day-to-day spending.
 Yes, I had the delusion that I wouldn’t even notice a $300 student loan payment sucked out of my bank account each month.
-Wrong again.
+I was wrong again.

 So when I chose my first bank, I just went with what my parents used.
 I asked zero questions and didn’t comparison shop between various banks.
 I simply walked in, took a seat with the nearest available representative and said, “I want to open a checking account.”

-Had I done some research, I would have learned that other institutions may have had a special promotion, lower bank fees and account balance requirements and better overdraft policies than the one I encountered with my default bank.
+Had I done some research, I would have learned that other institutions might have had a special promotion, lower bank fees and account balance requirements, and better overdraft policies than the one I encountered with my default bank.

-Lesson: You can’t only base your personal finances on the choices of others — they’re likely not the best answer.
+Lesson: You can’t only base your personal finances on the choices of others, consider your own needs and priorities.